Gerg-L/spicetify-nix/README.md

 ## macOS

-This package has no macOS support, because Spotify in nixpkgs has no macOS support.
+This package has no macOS support, because I don't have access to a macOS system